fsek/app/plugins/phonegap-plugin-push/docs/PAYLOAD.md

 ![action_combo](https://cloud.githubusercontent.com/assets/353180/9313435/02554d2a-44f1-11e5-8cd9-0aadd1e02b18.png)

-If your user clicks on the main body of the notification your app will be opened.
-However if they click on either of the action buttons the app will open (or start) and the specified JavaScript callback will be executed if there is a function defined, and if there isn't an event will be emitted with the callback name.
-In this case it is `app.emailGuests` and `app.snooze` respectively.
-If you set the `foreground` property to `true` the app will be brought to the front, if `foreground` is `false` then the callback is run without the app being brought to the foreground.
+If your user clicks on the main body of the notification, then your app will be opened.
+However, if they click on either of the action buttons the app will open (or start) and the specified event will be triggered with the callback name.
+In this case it is `emailGuests` and `snooze`, respectively.
+If you set the `foreground` property to `true`, the app will be brought to the front, if `foreground` is `false` then the callback is run without the app being brought to the foreground.

 ### In Line Replies

 Android N introduces a new capability for push notifications, the in line reply text field.
-If you wish to get some text data from the user when the action button is called send the following type of payload:
+If you wish to get some text data from the user when the action button is called send the following type of payload.

 Your notification can include action buttons.
 If you wish to include an icon along with the button name they must be placed in the `res/drawable` directory of your Android project.
 Then you can send the following JSON from GCM: